SitePen/dstore/README.md

 Method | Description
 ------ | -------------
-`StoreAdapter.adapt()` | Adapts an existing `dojo/store` object to behave like a dstore object.
+`StoreAdapter.adapt()` | Adapts an existing `dstore` object to behave like a dstore object.

 ## DstoreAdapter

-The `dstore/legacy/DstoreAdapter` module allows a dstore object store to be used as `dojo/store` object stores.
+The `dstore/legacy/DstoreAdapter` module allows a dstore object store to be used as `dstore` object stores.
 There are two ways to use this adapter.

 Combine the `DstoreAdapter` mixin with a dstore object store class to create a new class.
 ```js